Jerry Maren: Career

-In the 1950s, Maren worked as Little Oscar for the Oscar Mayer Company and as Buster Brown in television and radio commercials.
+Beginning in the 1950s, Maren worked for many years as Little Oscar for the Oscar Mayer Company and as Buster Brown in television and radio commercials.
 He later joined his friend Billy Barty in organizing Little People of America.
 He also portrayed Mayor McCheese and The Hamburglar in commercials for McDonald's.
 Maren was a stuntman on the 1975 film The Apple Dumpling Gang and said he "nearly got killed" filming a scene where a buckboard went out of control.

 From 1969 until 1971, Maren appeared on The Andy Williams Show on a regular basis as the Little General.
 In the late 1970s, Maren was the dapper little man in top hat and tuxedo on The Gong Show, heralding each show's big finish with an onslaught of confetti as Milton DeLugg's band played "Hoop Dee Doo".
 He made a notable appearance in the episode "Felix the Horseplayer" of The Odd Couple as Harry Tallman, a racehorse exerciser who gives Oscar tips on winning horses.
 In 1982 he played Morris the bellboy, a regular character in the ABC sitcom No Soap, Radio.

-Maren had a walk-on role in an episode of Seinfeld ("The Yada Yada") and played a mime in the 2010-released comedy horror movie Dahmer vs. Gacy.
-He also starred in the Eric Swelstad-directed horror movie Frankenstein Rising (2009).
+Maren had a walk-on role in an episode of Seinfeld ("The Yada Yada") and played a mime in the 2010 comedy horror movie Dahmer vs. Gacy.
+He also starred in Eric Swelstad's horror movie Frankenstein Rising (2009).
 In February 2009, Maren performed in Project Lodestar Sagas as Thaddeus, opposite former MGM child actress Margaret O'Brien in the lead role of Livia Wells.